Integrated Principal Components Analysis

 \section{Abstract}

 Data integration, or the strategic analysis of multiple sources of data simultaneously, can often lead to discoveries that may be hidden in individualistic analyses of a single data source.
 We develop a new unsupervised data integration method named Integrated Principal Components Analysis (iPCA), which is a model-based generalization of PCA and serves as a practical tool to find and visualize common patterns that occur in multiple data sets.
 The key idea driving iPCA is the matrix-variate normal model, whose Kronecker product covariance structure captures both individual patterns within each data set and joint patterns shared by multiple data sets.
-Building upon this model, we develop several penalized (sparse and non-sparse) covariance estimators for iPCA and study their theoretical properties.
-We show that our sparse iPCA estimator consistently estimates the underlying joint subspace, and using geodesic convexity, we prove that our non-sparse iPCA estimator converges to the global solution of a non-convex problem.
-We also demonstrate the practical advantages of iPCA through simulations and a case study application to integrative genomics for Alzheimer's Disease.
+Building upon this model, we develop several penalized (sparse and non-sparse) covariance estimators for iPCA, and using geodesic convexity, we prove that our non-sparse iPCA estimator converges to the global solution of a non-convex problem.
+We also demonstrate the practical advantages of iPCA through extensive simulations and a case study application to integrative genomics for Alzheimer's disease.
 In particular, we show that the joint patterns extracted via iPCA are highly predictive of a patient's cognition and Alzheimer's diagnosis.